 So, Sarah Bridge with daughter Lucy (aged 6) combined at her wedding in 1855 with William England and his 2 boys Walter (10) and James (5).
 Sarah and William then had 4 children together – Edward b1856, Louisa (who became Louie Hooper) 1860, George 1862 and Mary Jane 1864.
 Lucy Bridge and Louisa England both became fine singers and were half-sisters – it is most unlikely that William England fathered Lucy because by 1849 he had left Puckington village and started his own family with Harriet.

 Both singers gave credit to their mother Sarah for teaching them songs and this probably happened during the long hours of gloving (outworking) that earned women a vital income in the mid-19th century in South Somerset villages.
-Sarah herself was a glover in both 1851 and 1861 censuses.
+In the 1861 census Lucy was at home with her mother and stepfather - she was 12 and a glover.
+Mother Sarah herself was a glover in both 1851 and 1861 censuses - she died in 1892, aged 67.
 The gloving industry declined in the 1870s and was superseded by shirt-making (with collar making and buttonholing as related work).
-In the 1861 census Lucy was still at home with her mother and stepfather - she was 12 and a glover.

 In 1869 Lucy had an illegitimate son Arthur John, who was baptised in Hambridge church (22 July) but died the following March.
 She had 2 further children out of wedlock - Minnie (bp 8/1/1872) and John (b1873) before marrying (at age 26) Jonathan White (aged 27) an engine driver.
 The wedding took place at Hambridge church on 24/12/1875 and 7 more children would follow.
 The family lived for 30 years in Westport Row, a block of 4 houses as you turn west off the turnpike road towards Isle Brewers.
 The houses were demolished many years ago.
 In 1901 (RG13 piece 2289 f108 p13) the family was still living in Westport.
 Jonathan was 54 ‘engine driver’, Lucy was 53 with no employment listed but was still looking after 5 children at home – sons John (27) and Nathaniel (17) were both farm labourers, daughters Bessie (19) and Polly (15) were both shirt-makers at home, while Maud (13) was a button hole maker.
 Her two eldest daughters Adaline (25) and Annie (23) had married and left home.